solidjs-community/solid-primitives/packages/signal-builders/README.md

 Signal buildres are creating computations when used, so they need to be used under a reactive root.

-Note, since all of these functions use `[createMemo](https://www.solidjs.com/docs/latest/api#creatememo)`, if the calculated values don't change, the signal will not re-render.
-Also the functions should stay 'pure'; don't set outside values inside the Signal Builders.
+Note, since all of signal builders use [`createMemo`](https://www.solidjs.com/docs/latest/api#creatememo) to wrap the calculaion, updates will be caused only when the calcualted value changes.
+Also the calculations should stay 'pure' – try to not cause side effects inside them.

 ### Array